 We recommend products and services based on unbiased research from our editorial team.
 We make money via affiliate links, which means if you click a link on our site, we may earn a commission.
 Any commissions we receive do not affect our recommendations; if you want to know more about how that works, read more.

 Owning a home is a large financial investment.
 As with any major asset, protecting your investment against both common and uncommon financial risks is usually accomplished through an insurance policy.
-Homeowners insurance is a comprehensive policy that protects not only the physical structure, but also the items inside it.
+Homeowners insurance is a comprehensive policy that protects not only the physical structure and your belongings, but also typically includes additional living expenses, personal liability, and medical payments to others.

-If you purchase a home by securing a mortgage on your property, your mortgage company will require you to carry insurance for the replacement value on your home.
+If you purchase a home by securing a mortgage on your property, your mortgage company will generally require you to carry homeowners insurance with coverage sufficient to rebuild (replacement cost) and to maintain that coverage for the life of the loan.

 Since the mortgage company has also invested in your property, it has a vested interest in making sure damages are repaired when a disaster occurs.